imanmalekfar/imaxtor/README.md

    SSH_USERNAME (add to with: section)
    SSH_KEY (your SSH private key)

-You'll need to add the SSH username and key to the action configuration for it to work properly.
-The SSH action requires these additional parameters.
+You'll need to add the SSH username and key to the action configuration for it to work properly